Digital Economy Agreements (DEAs)

 WTO Joint Statement Initiative on Electronic Commerce (JSI on E-Commerce)

-Learn about Singapore’s participation in the WTO JSI on E-Commerce, which promotes global digital trade rules for secure, trusted, and inclusive online commerce.
+Learn about Singapore’s co-convenorship of the WTO JSI on E-Commerce, which develops the first-ever set of global digital trade rules for inclusive e-commerce participation.

 Related page: